patagonaa/huawei-r48xx/README.md

 internal/PCB temperature doesn't really affect the input/ambient temperature sensor.
 This lets the PSU run _really_ hot (>80°C at full load).

-There are CAN commands to either set the fan mode (auto / full speed) or to set the fan duty cycle (0-100%).
+There are CAN commands to set the fan mode (auto / full speed) and to set the fan duty cycle (0-100%).
 If running at anywhere near full power (>50% maybe) the fan speed should either be set to 100% or temperature controlled via the duty cycle (if noise matters).